Universal non-equilibrium states at the fractional quantum Hall edge: Effective theory of the edge states

 Consequently, the injection current in the weak tunnelling limit, given by the Kubo formula $\langle I\rangle = e^*\int dt \langle[A^\dag(t),A(0)]\rangle$, at low temperatures reads:

-Note that the scaling exponent $\delta$ depends on the mixing angle $\theta$.
-This is an obstacle in the experimental identification of the topological parameter $n$, This also requires me to find a signature of the non-equilibrium stationary state that does not require the knowledge of the interactions strength.
-I show that the effective temperature measured in the two proposed schemes is not sensitive to the scaling $\delta$ at all.
+Note that the fact that scaling exponent $\delta$ depends on the mixing angle $\theta$ is an obstacle in the experimental identification of the topological parameter $n$.
+This also requires me to find a signature of the non-equilibrium stationary state that does not require the knowledge of the interactions strength.
+I show that the effective temperature measured in the two proposed schemes can be cast in a form that is not sensitive to the scaling $\delta$ at all.
 Therefore, without loss of generality, I focus on the situation of strong interactions $\theta = 0$, where one of the modes is completely neutral, see Eq.\ (\ref{rho-def}).
 I consider this situation to be the most relevant in view of the recent observation of neutral edge modes \cite{neutral-exp}.